mendix/docs/content/en/docs/developerportal/collaborate/connect-jira.md

 ## 2 Features

-* Supports connecting your Mendix project to Jira
+* Supports connecting your Mendix app to Jira
-* Enables you to migrate open stories (namely, stories in any uncompleted Sprint or backlog, with the status "to-do" or "running") from the Developer Portal to Jira
+* Enables you to migrate open stories (stories in any uncompleted Sprint or backlog, with the status "to-do" or "running") from the Developer Portal to Jira
-* Allows you to associate your changes in Studio Pro (version 7.19 or above) to Jira stories
+* Allows you to associate your commits in Studio Pro (version 7.19 or above) to Jira stories
 * Supports [Jira Cloud platform REST API version 3](https://developer.atlassian.com/cloud/jira/platform/rest/v3/intro/#about)

 ## 3 Limitations